MARK RUCKER'S CURTAIN CALL

 “It was built in the 1930s by a Hollywood cinematographer,” Gornick said, “a fabulous old house complete with a darkroom in which Mark taught himself to develop his own photos.”

-Dedicated to continuing to learn and advance their art they asked Edwards to run acting workshops.
+Dedicated to continuing to learn and advance their art, they asked Edwards to run acting workshops.
 He agreed and they rented a tiny studio on Gardner, between Sunset and Hollywood, which became Gardner Stage.
-Edwards held three workshops a week with ex-students and their friends from UCLA paying around $25 a month.
-They made room for an audience of about 40 and before long had staged productions of Michael Weller's Moonchildren, Romeo and Juliet and others.
-Edwards and Rucker, now no longer romantic partners, were the directors.
+Edwards held three workshops each week with ex-students and their friends from UCLA paying around $25 a month.
+They made room for an audience of 40 and before long had staged productions of Michael Weller’s Moonchildren, Romeo and Juliet and others.
+Edwards and Rucker, now no longer romantic partners, were co-directors.

 Around this time Morrison, who was stage managing Spalding Gray’s Interviewing the Audience, got tickets for Gornick to attend almost every performance.
 The following week, Rucker’s Valentine’s Day gift to her was a triple bill of Carmen Miranda movies.